 The agreement, which is subject to approval by union

-members, includes pay raises, improved work rules and a signing
+pay raises, improved work rules and a signing bonus, Republic

-bonus, Republic said in a statement.
-A vote by the membership is
+said in a statement.
+A vote by the union membership is expected

 Indianapolis-based Republic said this week that its pretax